Orion98MC/node_rrd/README.md

 This module is in alpha development stage.
 At this point not all rrdtool commands are binded.
 I did the ones that where the most important to me.
-If you really need xport or an other command feel free to contact me (thierry.passeron@gmail.com).
+If you really need xport or an other command feel free to contact me (thierry dot passeron at gmail dot com).

 # Tests